Domestic Adoption Process

 1) Pre-Application – A family interested in applying to our agency for the domestic, infant adoption program should complete the brief Pre-Application Form (available online) and return it to Family Life Services.
 There is no cost for submitting this document and it is used as an initial screening process to save couples time, effort, and expense, as FLS determines if the couple appears to meet the basic application criteria.
 A couple should review the Adoption Standards and Fees in detail before making the decision to submit a pre-application.
 The agency will then instruct the couple to complete the full application, if it appears the couple is eligible for application.

-2) Application – A full application is available online and should be completed and returned to the office with a $150 non-refundable application fee.
+2) Application – The Application Form is available online and should be completed and returned to the office with a $150 non-refundable application fee.
 Within 30 days of receipt, the Director of FLS and the Executive Board will review the application and the couple will be informed of the agency’s decision.
 If an application is declined, we will make every effort to assist in providing referrals to other adoption agencies that might be better able to assist the family.

 3) Home Study – If the application is accepted, a home study may begin prior to the Adoption Training Weekend.
 For Virginia families, FLS is happy to conduct this study which includes three face-to-face meetings with the prospective adoptive couple and an adoption caseworker, with at least one meeting taking place in the couple’s residence and at least one meeting with any other people living in the home (children or adults).
 For families living outside of Virginia, the couple must seek a licensed child-placing agency to complete the home study and provide post-placement supervision in the adoptive home.